g-etorri/articles/jncie-self-study/mpls-configuration/12-rsvp-protection.md

   ReservedBW [0] 0bps[1] 0bps[2] 0bps[3] 0bps[4] 0bps[5] 0bps[6] 60Mbps[7] 60Mbps
 ...
 ```
-We can see that we have two RSVP sessions, a session for each path, and in the interface we have only 60Mbps reserved.
-So, we have success in this task!!!
+We can see two RSVP sessions (one for each path), but the interface only has 60Mbps reserved.
+Task accomplished!

-Now, let's make a dumb decision hahah, but we need to learn some cases, sure.
+Now, let's make a "dumb" decision (haha), but we need to learn these edge cases.
-"Configure the LSPs R2-R7-A, R7-R2-A, R3-R6-A and R6-R3-A to not come back to the primary path if fails."
+"Configure LSPs R2-R7-A, R7-R2-A, R3-R6-A, and R6-R3-A to not come back to the primary path if it fails."

-Logically, the secondary path is worse than the primary, sometimes the secondary path is not the second best path, this happens because the mechanism of path computation evaluate the primary path of the LSP and focus in compute a path total different of the primary.
-So, If we have two physical link between two routers, not a LAG, but two physical links trough different streets.
-The second fiber of this path would be the second path of the CSPF, the secondary path will be computated avoiding this routers, to prevent node fail.
-But, if the primary fiber torns down, the LSP will converge to the secondary path, then the primary path will be computed by the secondary fiber.
-And this is the best path, better than the secondary path by the way, if we have the revert-timer defined, by default is defined to 60 seconds, the traffic will be converged to the primary path again, that is trough the secondary fiber, if we don't have the revert-timer, the LSP will forward the traffic trough the secondary path until the secondary path fails, then, the primary path will be active again.
+Logically, a secondary path is usually worse than the primary.
+Sometimes, the secondary isn't even the second-best path because the CSPF mechanism focuses on computing a path completely disjoint from the primary to prevent node failure.
+If the primary path goes down, the traffic moves to the secondary.
+Once the primary is available again, Junos uses a revert-timer (default is 60 seconds) to move traffic back.
+By setting this to 0, the LSP will stay on the secondary path until it fails.

-You got it, right?
-I made an effort to explain this, talk to me, please!!
+You get the idea, right?
+I'm making an effort to explain this, so let me know if it's clear!

-Now, let's make this dumb configuration, no way...
+Now, let's apply this configuration:
 ```
 set protocols mpls label-switched-path R2-R7-A revert-timer 0
 ```
-We can see the revert-timer defined in the output, see below:
+We can see the revert-timer set to 0 in the output below:
 ```
 root@R2> show mpls lsp name R2-R7-A detail
 Ingress LSP: 2 sessions